Year of Publication

 Digital Object Identifier (DOI)

 Adams, Chithra, "Exploring Leadership Behaviors Exhibited by Evaluation Team Leads during Innovation" (2017).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 25.